Devices that connect to systems and data present a specific risk to information security due to their diversity and number.

 In this day and age you would need a compelling reason not to have the basic technical controls of encryption and protection against malware software installed.
 These are a first line of defence.
 Consideration for layering on top of that endpoint device management solutions that give you more control over what the device can and cannot do is now common place.
 Where the ability to remote lock or remote wipe a device is available this should also be considered.

 A large section of the guidance on this control concerns user responsibility, and rightly so.
 There is a lot of trust being placed in the users of these devices.
 Your role here is setting out what is expected, advising, communicating, training and educating.
-To tell people not to do stupid things like leave these devices unattended, or worse case unattended and logged in.
+To tell people not to do silly things like leave these devices unattended, or worse case unattended and logged in.
 That they should be protected against theft and logged out of when not in use.
+More detail on education, training and awareness is provided in ISO 27001 Annex A 6.3 Information Security Awareness Education and Training.

 People in smaller organisations really like using their own devices.
 It is not ideal but is also something that can be overcome.
 You will consider the technical controls that are in your gift and how they can mitigate risks.
 Example of access over VPN, or terminal equivalent access can work.
 Having either manual or automated checks that the devices at least have the basics of malware protection, encryption and are patched to the latest version would be expected.
 The real kicker here is that legislation often works against you if you allow a personal device as you probably cannot do what you think you can do.
 An example of this would be thinking you can remote wipe a personal device or ask to view the contents of a personal device.
 It is easy to allow, but a little a tricker to manage and usually the best course of action is to dig deep in those pockets and find the money to get a work device the person can use.